IdanShmsh/fieldforge/README.md

 While not strictly part of the theoretical engine, these utility modules support visualization, numerical conditioning, and diagnostic clarity.

-- **Field Blurring** - A local spatial smoothing operator that reduces sharp discontinuities and approximates coarse-grained dynamics.
+- **Field Blurring** - Local spatial smoothing operators that reduces sharp discontinuities and approximates coarse-grained dynamics.
 Often used to visualize average field motion or to regularize chaotic evolutions.

-- **Field Denoising** - A selective filtering process that preserves global structure while removing localized oscillations.
+- **Field Denoising** - Selective filtering processes that preserves global structure while removing localized oscillations.
 Improves visual legibility and simulation clarity during high-frequency interaction phases.

-- **Energy Computations** - Calculates the energy density of fermionic and gauge configurations throughout the lattice.
-Useful for diagnostic monitoring, global conservation checks, and implementation of amplitude-based regulation mechanisms.
+- **Energy Manipulation** - Tools for adjusting the energy density of fields, either by scaling amplitudes or redistributing energy across the lattice.
+Useful for exploring stability and response to perturbations.

 Each implementation is derived directly from formal field equations and discretized to preserve local structure.
-No numerical diffusion or stabilizing noise is used.

 ---